 |Limited free version is available||The good ones are paid|

 So, if I want to watch Canada Netflix on TV using Chromecast, it won’t work.
-Also, in past one year, Netflix has started blocking all the connection coming from popular VPN.
-So, you need something that works on router level and should also be reliably fast.
+Also, in the past one year, Netflix has started blocking all the connection coming from popular VPN.
+So, you need something that works on the router level and should also be reliably fast.
 And this where the third solution comes in.